zyz3413/skills-github-pages/_posts/Linear Algebra books.md

 Strang, Linear Algebra and Its Applications.
 I think this book is out of print, but I prefer it to his Introduction to Linear Algebra.

+Books for an Honors, more theory-based course:
-For a more theoretical book, Linear Algebra by Friedberg, Insel, and Spence, or Linear Algebra Done Wrong (online manuscript, unpublished) by Treil.
+- Linear Algebra by Friedberg, Insel, and Spence
+- Linear Algebra Done Wrong (online manuscript, unpublished) by Treil.

-Linear Algebra by Bretscher is a good choice for an honors textbook.
+- Linear Algebra by Bretscher is a good choice for an honors textbook.
+- Linear Algebra by Meckes and Meckes

 Matrices and Linear Algebra by Schneider and Barker is old but good.
 It would be tough going for independent study.
 Their notation is not typical.